Center for Great Plains Studies

 Re-Indigenizing Southeast Nebraska

 Walking in the Footsteps of our Ancestors (Ahadada Wathigre Hįnéwi Ke) is a joint project of the Center for Great Plains Studies and the Otoe-Missouria Tribe of Oklahoma that aims to promote healing and reconciliation in southeast Nebraska by reconnecting the Otoe-Missouria to their homelands and educating non-Native people about the history and ongoing presence of the Tribe and other Indigenous peoples in our region.
-Sept.
-21 is Otoe Missouria Day in Lincoln, Neb. -- RSVP for the public events.
+Sign up for the project newsletter.

 More